BDS4Smog/smog_evolution/README.md

 smog_evolution
 ==============
-This repo contains the documents and experiment codes for smog evolution paper.
+This repo contains the documents and experiment codes for smog prediction research.

-By CCNT Grid Lab
+prediction: prediction codes with Markov matrix M
+statistics: codes that calculate Markov matrix M with statistics based on historical data
+time-sensitive: codes that calculate Markov matrix M with time-sensitive statistics based on historical data

+Maintained by Jiaoyan Chen and Yalin Zhou of Zhejiang University